Michael A. Hoffman II: Career

-Views
+Views and works

 Holocaust denial and the Jews

+His interests include the alleged occult roots of Freemasonry, the ideology of shadow government, Fortean phenomena, and traditional Judaism.
 Hoffman has been described as a "Holocaust denier and anti-Semitic ideologue" by Michael Barkun of Syracuse University and Michael Whine.
-Swedish historian of Uppsala University Mattias Gardell has asserted: "Antisemitism is prominent... in the worldview of Michael Hoffman II".
+Swedish historian of Uppsala University Mattias Gardell has asserted: "Antisemitism is prominent[...] in the worldview of Michael Hoffman II".

-Hoffman has worked on projects for now-deceased KKK Grand Dragon Tom Metzger, as well as "fellow travelers" Willis Carto, David Irving, Ernst Zündel, and Herman Otten.
-Hoffman was the Assistant Director of the Institute for Historical Review (IHR), a premier historical revisionist organization with a particular focus on Holocaust denial.
 Stephen E. Atkins, in his book, Holocaust Denial as an International Movement (2009), wrote that Hoffman's newsletter Revisionist History promotes Holocaust denial, and Hoffman contends that "the real Holocaust of World War II was deaths caused by the Allies".
-He quotes Hoffman denying the existence of the usage of gas chambers by Nazi Germany:

-"[T]here is no material scientific proof for the existence of Nazi homicidal gas chambers.
+He quotes Hoffman denying the existence of the usage of gas chambers by Nazi Germany: "[T]here is no material scientific proof for the existence of Nazi homicidal gas chambers.
 There are no autopsies available from any source showing that even one Jew died as a result of Zyklon B (hydrocyanic acid) poisoning, among the millions who are alleged to have been killed in this manner."

 The Great Holocaust Trial: The Landmark Battle for the Right to Doubt the West's Most Sacred Relic (1985) is a sympathetic account of the 1980s Canadian trials of Ernst Zündel.
 At the time, Zündel was required to appear before the Canadian Human Rights Tribunal for "spreading false news", by distributing the Holocaust-denying pamphlet Did Six Million Really Die? in Canada.
 Hoffman's book argues that Holocaust denial material should be completely legal to publish, which is valid under the First Amendment in the United States, but not necessarily in other countries.

+In 1989, he created a comic book that denied the Holocaust: Tales of the Holohoax: A Journal of Satire.
+It was illustrated by A. Wyatt Mann.

 On his YouTube channel in 2016, Hoffman said: "Judaism's focus is on self-worship, people who worship themselves, and this is where I see a corollary with Nazis and with what Hitler was doing."
 He has claimed that Judaism has a positive view of pedophilia and advocates the hatred of non-Jews.
 In 2019, he was a co-chair of the Saviour' Day 2019 with Louis Farrakhan, propagating claims that early Jewish texts are equivalent to teachings "from the church of Satan".